pranshumeshram/Python-for-Beginners/README.md

 Module 10: Exception and Error Handling
 Master the basics of exception handling to make your code more robust.
 Learn to catch and handle errors with try, except, finally, and raise.

+Practice Questions
+Each module comes with a set of practice questions to reinforce the concepts covered.
+These exercises range from simple syntax and operations to more complex problem-solving tasks, ensuring you get plenty of hands-on practice with each topic.